ajupek/UserAuth/README.md

 1) Clone the repository to your local machine
 2) Navigate to the backend folder: cd backend
-3) Create a .env file in the root directory of the project with the following content:
+3) Create a .env file in the root directory with the following content:
     PORT=5000
     MONGO_URI=mongodb+srv://username:password@yourcluster.lptwdk7.mongodb.net/?retryWrites=true&w=majority&appName=toDoCluster
     JWT_SECRET=yourjsonwebtoken